giddiness and fernweh

-I’ve always had a bit of a thing for botanic gardens, and in particular glasshouses – the lush worlds behind the panes of glass have an irresistible pull for me.
-There is a sense of discovery and fantasy in these botanical collections.
-Groups of plants which in nature would not meet are here combined into credible climate-based landscapes.
-Although the glasshouses seem peaceful, there is a palpable energy in the air, as if the structures are under threat from a concerted effort by the vegetation to break free and spread.
+I’ve always had a bit of a thing for botanic gardens, and in particular glasshouses, with their lush worlds behind glass.
+There is a sense of discovery and fantasy in these botanical collections, where disparate groups of plants are combined into credible climate-based landscapes.
+Although the glasshouses seem peaceful and calm, there is a palpable energy in the air, as if the structures are under threat from concerted efforts by the vegetation to expand and break free.

-As well as filling me with childlike giddiness, the environments also trigger memories and Fernweh – a longing for faraway and mysterious places.
-There is a theatricality in these landscapes which is reminiscent of movie backdrops.
-They fill me with anticipation; it’s like being on film sets that are waiting for action.
+As well as filling me with a little giddiness, the environments also trigger memories of travel, and even Fernweh – a kind of longing for faraway and unknown places.
+Their theatricality creates a feeling of anticipation; each visit is a journey of discovery.

-Each time I visit the glasshouses, I make my way along the narrow main corridor which leads to the various areas of climatic planting.
-Stepping through each of its side doors is like entering a series of miniature worlds.
+Each time I arrive the glasshouses at Cambridge University Botanic Garden, I make my way along the narrow main corridor, which leads to the various wings of planting.
+Stepping through each of the side doors is like entering a series of miniature worlds.

-Whilst letting my imagination loose among these landscapes, I have also become increasingly interested in the labelling of the plants.
-Keeping track and cataloguing this multitude of species must surely be a herculean task!
-Curious about the names and numbers on the labels, I found a detailed description on the Botanic Garden’s website, explaining accession numbers, names (Latin and other), distribution and provenance.
-I learned that the labels are easily damaged and lost, but who knew they are also vulnerable to theft, if not by people then from the local wildlife?
+Whilst enjoying my numerous visits and letting my imagination loose among the various landscapes, I have also become increasingly aware of the labelling of the plants.
+Curious about the names and numbers on the labels, I have found a detailed description on the Botanic Garden’s website, explaining accession numbers, plant family, names (Latin and other), distribution and provenance.
+Reading that the labels are easily damaged and lost, I also learn that they are vulnerable to theft, if not by people then from the local wildlife!
 The page cites a lovely little snippet from an article in Loudon’s Magazine of Natural History from 1833, describing the habit of jackdaws stealing labels from the original Cambridge city-centre Botanic Garden to make their nests, often in the chimneys of nearby buildings: “from the chimney shaft, Dr Kerrick’s man-servant got out on one occasion eighteen dozen labels”.